ucl-sbde/semantics-driven_controls/README.md

 # Semantics-driven controls

+Welcome to the Semantics-Driven Controls repository!
+This repository hosts mapping algorithms designed to generate semantic models supporting Semantics-Driven Control Applications.
+These algorithms assist in creating semantic models by mapping metadata from Building Information Modeling (BIM) and Building Automation System (BAS) sources while adhering to Brick and SAREF concepts.
+Specifically, the BIM algorithm maps metadata from an IFC model to RDF, while the BAS algorithm maps metadata from a CSV point list to RDF.

+## Prerequisites:
+Before getting started with the repository, ensure you meet the following prerequisites:

+1. Java Development Kit (JDK):

+   The project requires JDK for compilation and execution.

+2. Maven:

+   The project uses Maven for managing project dependencies and building the project.
+If Gradle is preferred instead, the information about dependencies within the pom.xml file need to be adapted accordingly.

+3. Familiarity with Apache Jena Framework:

+   The mapping algorithms are built on the Apache Jena Framework.
+Familiarise with the framework by exploring the [Jena tutorials]( https://jena.apache.org/tutorials/index.html).

 ## Getting Started

-To access use this repository, follow these steps:
+To use the mapping algorithms, follow these steps:

 1. Clone the repository
    ```
    git clone https://github.com/ucl-sbde/semantics-driven_controls.git
    ```

-# Mapping algorithms

-This repository also contains mapping algorithms to generate semantic models using Brick and SAREF concepts by mapping metadata from BIM and BAS sources.
-There are two mapping algorithms available, one for each metadata source (BIM and BAS).
-The BIM algorithm maps metadata from an IFC model to RDF, while the BAS algorithm maps metadata from a CSV point list to RDF.
-Once both models are generated separately, they can be merged based on common instances by uploading both wihtin a triple store (e.g., Fuseki).

-## Getting Started

-To access use the mapping algorithms, install the dependencies
+2. Install/download the dependencies

-Particulary for the IFCtoRDF converter, install the [gr.tuc.bim-library](https://github.com/kyriakos-katsigarakis/openmetrics/packages/875264) package, which is required to serialise and deserialise the IFC STEP file into objects.
+   All project dependencies required to run the mapping algorithms are declared within the `pom.xml` file.

+   For the BIM-to-RDF mapping, we use a purpose-built BIM library package [(gr.tuc.bim-library)](https://github.com/kyriakos-katsigarakis/openmetrics/packages/875264).
+Ensure to download all files from the [bim-library directory](/workspaces/semantics-driven_controls/bim-library) and place them in the appropriate directory (e.g.,  `C:\Users\YOURUSER\.m2\repository\gr\tuc\bim-library\0.0.1-SNAPSHOT`) if using Visual Studio Code.

+3. Run the converters (mapping)

+   To generate the models from the BIM and BAS metadata sources, execute the `ConvertersProxy.java` script.
+This script will call both converters.

+4. Merge the models

+   Once both models are generated separately, you can merge them using the `MergeTTLModels.java` script.

+## BAS-to-RDF converter

+The template has a header row stating the corresponding classes and entity properties of each column.
+These include `Device name` which refers to descriptions for classifying devices/equipment, `Device identifier` which adds given identifiers to each device (e.g., serial numbers), `Data point name`  which refers to descriptions for measurement and control points related to the devices (e.g., "Writable temp sp point" referring to a temperature setpoint) and `Data point identifier` which informs the external reference identifier that provides data reading and writing access to each of the points.

+The process provided by our algorithm for mapping BAS metadata within this CSV template into RDF involves multiple steps.
+First, the script identifies the unique `Device identifier` and, based on their corresponding `Device name`, associates them with a Brick and SAREF class.
+Second, for each unique identified device, the script iterates over the rows of the CSV, creating individual instances of their respective data points.
+Then, the script identifies the Brick and SAREF concepts corresponding to each data point using the description within the `Data point name` column.
+Finally, for each data point, the script adds their external references based on the `Data point identifier`.

 ## BIM-to-RDF converter

-## BAS-to-RDF converter

-The BAS-to-RDF conversion script is based on a simple CSV template following a structure of how some BAS point list can be exported from BAS tools.
-The template has a header row with columns containing human-readable labels.
-Each column represents classes and object or entity properties that apply to them.
-These include "Point name" describing measurement and control points (e.g., "writeable cmd label point onoff" referring to an On/Off command); "Data point identifier" for the external references that provide data reading and writing access to each of the points; and their corresponding "Device identifier" (e.g., serial numbers).

-The process of mapping BAS data point information into RDF involves multiple steps.
-First, the tool iterates over the rows of the CSV, creating individual instances for each row (data point).
-Then, it adds the relevant metadata for each data point based on their respective columns, such as identifying the associated device/equipment.
-During this process, the algorithm identifies Brick and SAREF concepts corresponding to each data point using the description within the "Point name" column.
+In this BIM-to-RDF process, IFC data are extracted for the retrieval of spatial characteristics (e.g., s4bldg:BuildingSpace and brick:Space) and device information such as their classes and properties.
+The template mapping algorithm follows the IFC hierarchy, iterating over each instance and using the spatial containment concept (`IfcRelContainedInSpatialStructure`) to identify the contained physical resources in each space.
+This spatial containment feature makes it possible to extract the relationship between resources, such as thermostats and HVAC terminal units, as contained within space and related to a zone.